Diane-Mahoro1/Beginner-project-Devops-/README.md

 using sudo cp command copied a duplicate for html file to the server

 can now access my website using http://localhost

+#Pushing my project to github

+First pulled the changes using git pull command the pushed the folder to github